Brad Young (footballer, born 2002)

-Bradley Young (born 5 May 2002) is a professional footballer who plays as a goalkeeper for club Bristol Rovers.
+Bradley Ray Young (born 5 May 2002) is a professional footballer who plays as a goalkeeper for club Bristol Rovers.

 Club career

 Hartlepool United

 In 2019, Young signed his first professional contract with National League side Hartlepool United.
 In the same season, he joined Northern League Division One side Billingham Town on a season long loan deal.

 On 16 October 2020, Young signed for National League North club Blyth Spartans on a season long loan.
 Upon signing, Blyth manager Michael Nelson said "Pools rate him highly and see him as a future number one, so hopefully he can develop with us and do well."
 Due to the National League North season ending early due to the coronavirus pandemic, he was recalled by Hartlepool in February 2021.
 Young made eight appearances in total for Blyth.

 Leicester City

 In July 2021, Young signed for Premier League side Leicester City for an undisclosed fee.

 On 26 August 2022, Brad signed on loan for National League side Notts County for the entirety of the 2022–23 season.
 However, due to a knee injury, he was recalled by Leicester in January 2023.
 Young made two appearances for The Magpies – both in cup competitions, one in the FA Cup and the other in the FA Trophy.

 In August 2024, Young moved on loan to Hartlepool – the club he began his career with.
 He made 12 appearances in all competitions for Pools before being recalled to Leicester in February 2025.

 At the end of the 2024–25 season, Young was released by Leicester.